-The optional 8400 Series submodules install on the component side of the 8400 Video Processing module circuit board.
-If the options are ordered with the 8400 module, they will come already installed.
+The optional 8500 Series submodules install on the component side of the 8500 Video Processing module circuit board.
+If the options are ordered with the 8500 module, they will come already installed.

-To install the 8410, 8415, or 8510 audio submodule, locate the three connectors on the left side of the circuit board as shown below and line the connectors up, checking the alignment.
+To install the 8410, 8415, or 8510 audio submodule, locate the three connectors on the left side of the circuit board as shown on the next page and line the connectors up, checking the alignment.
 Press carefully into place to seat the submodule.